Computer Vision and Image Analysis PG (8890.3)

 Total 150 hours

-Your participation in both class (lecture, computer laboratory classes) and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
-Lack of participation may result in your inability to satisfactorily pass assessment items.
-Experience has shown that students who do not attend the classes and/or do not engage with the online content will have difficulty in passing the subject.
+Experience has shown that students who do not attend the classes and do not engage with the online content will have difficulty in satisfactorily passing the unit.

 Required IT skills